aurollan/Embedded_C_STM32F3/9.DMA/readme.md

 - We can use it for peripheral to memory transfert
 - there are 12 channels
-- available for SPI and I2C
+- available for main peripherals including SPI and I2C

 ### User manual
 There is no information about DMA in this part.